"

 • One-on-one discussion

-• The client verbalized emotions of anxiety and fear related to diagnosis of diabetes to the nurse.
+• The client verbalized emotions of anxiety and fear related to diagnosis of diabetes.
 The nurse will continue to address these emotions at future teaching sessions.

 • Learning outcome met on 9/11/20XX.